ErikBrorsson/MVDet/eriks_readme.md

 pseudo-labels constitutes "sure positves".
 I let the weight be 1 where gaussianKernel(pseudo-label) > 0.1.
 Everywhere else, the weight is 0.
 I.e., in all regions where (pred > low_th and not close to a pseudo-label).

+# TODO
+check how duplicate images is used in UDATrainer.
+Seems like I'm duplicating images even when using avg_pooling, which is unnecessary.